How to Structure Your Thinking in a Case Interview (Fast)

 Prompt: An EV charging hub operator in Spain has seen profits decline.
 The client wants to understand what is happening and what to do next.

-For revenue, I would look at utilization by site, charging price, customer mix, session duration, and site mix.
-For cost, I would look at electricity cost, rent, maintenance, labor, and network overhead.
-Then I would test external factors such as competitor locations, regulation, demand shifts, and grid limits.
+For revenue, look at utilization by site, charging price, customer mix, session duration, and site mix.
+For cost, look at electricity cost, rent, maintenance, labor, and network overhead.
+Then test external factors such as competitor locations, regulation, demand shifts, and grid limits.
+This is the profitability framework adapted to the specific business, not bolted on.

 The first branch depends on the prompt.
 If the interviewer says volume fell, start with utilization, site mix, and customer segments.
 If revenue is stable but margin is down, start with electricity cost, maintenance, and fixed site costs.
-After that, take the same prompt into Road to Offer's free case practice or use the case structure builder to verbalize the issue tree before adding math and exhibits.
+Either way you have named a hypothesis and a starting branch, which is exactly what the interviewer wants to hear.

 Use this table to choose the first tree.
 Do not memorize it as a script.
 The point is to select a starting logic that matches the prompt, then adapt it.